jexnator/starter-academic/content/publication/CloudWatch/index.md

 abstract: ""

 # Summary.
 An optional shortened abstract.
 summary: Beside the the school we have to complete different modules in our company.
-This publication is about Cloud Security
+This publication is about Cloud Monitoring in AWS.

 tags: [PiBS]